Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we studied the $U(1)$ symmetry breaking in the model proposed by \cite{Ge:2023yom} under the neutral limit.
-The model involves the axio-dilaton field, extended from the original 4d Gubser-Rocha model \cite{Gubser:2009qt}.
-By taking the alternative quantization corresponding to the triple-trace operator deformation for the axio-dilaton field, the model exhibits the spontaneous symmetry breaking in the neutral limit.
-In addition, the inclusion of the psedoscalar fields breaking the translatinal invariance plays a crucial role for realization of the $U(1)$ symmetry breaking; it allows us taking the neutral limit while keep finite temperature.
-We have checked the critical exponents of the continuous phase transition.
-We have also checked the dynamical stability of the system in the neutral limit by analyzing QNMs associated with the axio-dilaton perturbation.
-Taking into account the gauge symmetry of the system, we have obtained the consistent results of the dynamical stability with the thermodynamic analysis in \cite{Ishigaki:2024djz}.
+The model involves the axio-dilaton field, extended from the original 4d Gubser-Rocha model.
+By considering the appropriate boundary action corresponding to the triple-trace deformation, the model exhibits the phase transition in the neutral limit.
+One of the most attractive features of this model is that the broken-phase solution is also given analytically.

-The critical exponents of the global $U(1)$ phase transition are obtained as Eq.~(\ref{eq:critical_exponents}).
+The critical exponents of the global $U(1)$ phase transition in the bulk are obtained as Eq.~(\ref{eq:critical_exponents}).
 The numerical result of the susceptibility is also consistent with the value of $\gamma$ under the scaling relation with $\alpha$ and $\beta$.
 In contrast with the phase transition in holographic superfluid models, the exponent $\beta$ becomes $1$ rather $1/2$ in our case.
-The value $\beta = 1/2$ is also a typical value of the mean-field theory, in which several critical exponents are given by
+The value of $\beta = 1/2$ is a typical value of the mean-field theory, in which several critical exponents are given by

 The upper critical dimension is four.
 In holography there are a few examples where the critical exponents deviate from the mean field values.
-For instance, the authors of \cite{Cai:1998ji} have shown that a rotating D3 black brane, which can be regarded as a single charge STU black hole after taking dimensional reduction, exhibits a phase transition with $\alpha=1/2$. \footnote{ The dynamic critical exponent of this setup was also studied in \cite{Maeda:2008hn}. } In our case, the broken symmetry of the phase transition is clear: the global $U(1)$ symmetry of the operator dual to the axio-dilaton field in the S-type model, or $Z_{1}$ in absence of the axion.
-On the other hand, our result agrees with the result of the mean-field theory of the percolation theory \cite{hara1990mfc, PhysRevE.54.6003}.
-The critical exponents are given by
+For instance, the authors of \cite{Cai:1998ji} have shown that a rotating D3 black brane, which can be regarded as a single charge STU black hole after taking dimensional reduction, exhibits a phase transition with $\alpha=1/2$. \footnote{ The dynamic critical exponent of this setup was also studied in \cite{Maeda:2008hn}. } The authors of \cite{Franco:2009yz} have shown that $\beta=1$ is observed in the generalized s-wave holographic superconductor model, which has cubic terms of the charged scalar in the \emph{bulk} coupling with gauge fields.
+In \cite{Zeng:2010zn}, they have also obtained the result with $\beta=1$ in a similar model with a \emph{bulk} cubic potential.

+The authors of \cite{Matsumoto:2022nqu} have observed the deviation of the critical exponents from the mean-field values at a current-driven tricritical point of non-equilibrium steady states by using holography.